 Ask Your Therapist for an ESA Letter

 If you’re interested in qualifying for an emotional support dog, the first place to turn for help is your existing therapist.
 That can be a psychologist, psychiatrist, counselor, social worker, registered nurse, physicians assistant or other licensed professional that is familiar with your mental and emotional health.
 Physicians are also capable of writing ESA letters, but may not be familiar with ESAs or your mental health history.
 If your current therapist or doctor agrees that you have a condition that qualifies for an emotional support animal, they may write you an ESA letter.
 The ESA letter will be signed and dated on the professional’s letterhead, and contain a “prescription” (but more accurately, a recommendation) for an emotional support animal.

 Once you are in possession of an ESA letter, your dog is an official ESA.
-You can present this letter to your housing provider or airline to prove that your dog is a proper emotional support animal.
+You can present this letter to your housing provider to prove that your dog is a proper emotional support animal.
 It can be difficult to discuss your mental and emotional health with someone, and you may also feel apprehensive about asking whether an emotional support dog is right for you.
 It’s always best however to be open and transparent about the issues you are dealing with when talking to a health care professional, and to also suggest solutions that you think may help you.

 Emotional support dogs are used by countless people suffering from mental and emotional disorders.
 Emotional support dogs can be an essential part of feeling better, and can work in conjunction with other modes of treatment such as therapy and medication.
 Having an emotional support dog by your side can help you face your issues head-on and navigate more comfortably through challenging situations that arise in life.
 Many therapists understand the benefits of emotional support animals and will write ESA letters for qualifying clients.